isathar/Blender_UE4_VectorFieldEditor/README.md

 - Bake the particle system's frames (not required, but it can speed things up for dense vector fields)
 - Select the frame you want the exported velocities to be based on
 - Click *Calculate* to save the current particle velocities
+- Check *Normalize* if you want all velocities to have the same magnitude
+	- this makes small forces have a greater impact and clamps all force magnitudes to 1.0

 *Curve Path Tool:*

 - Creates small wind forces along a line to make particles flow (basically a wind tunnel)

 - Create a curve object, shape it in the path you want particles to follow
 - *NOTE:* Any kind of curve (point curve, bezier and nurbs) should be supported, including circles + knots
 - With the curve object selected, the *Curve Path* panel should be populated with settings you can customize
 - Click *Create*
 - This object acts like any other forcefield and can be moved.
 - *NOTE:* Scaling and rotating the line after adding the force field will have strange results.
+- Subdivide the curve a few times to add more influence cylinders (for path smoothing)

 *Exporting:*